Copenhagen Central Station: Layout

 The station has 7 platforms and 13 tracks.
 The platforms begin under the main passenger hall (and at least the S-train section, two platforms with a total of four S-train tracks, of the station can be said to begin as an underground station).
 A hotel (Astoria) is built above the S-train tracks in the Northern end, but the remaining tracks are uncovered below street level.
 (Open areas between tunnel sections were necessary to have during the era of steam trains, while the S-trains always have been electrical).
 In the opposite (platform) end, all platforms are covered with the typical railway arched roof.
 This roof is shorter than the platforms, but all tracks remain below street level and can also be accessed from the street Tietgensgade.

 In addition to the original 6 island-platforms and their 12 tracks, has one additional track constructed much later.
 The single spare track, called track 26, was initially built for trains to southern Sweden, while Malmö C still was a terminus.

-It has later occasionally been used for express trains to or from Sweden or to or from Norway.
+It has later been used for express trains to or from Sweden or to or from Norway.
 After the introduction of border controls and mandatory identity checks for travel to Sweden this track was fenced and used for X2000 and intercity trains to Sweden.
 The extra track 26 is located 200 m south of the main building and is reachable only by walking along the platform for track 4 and 5 or from a staircase from the Tietgensgade street.
-There is a plan to extend the length of this track and build another track on the other side of the same platform, called track 27.
+There is a plan to extend the length of this track and build another track on the other side of the same platform, called track 27, and improve walking access to them.

 The station services the Copenhagen S-train network, but the S-train system in Copenhagen doesn't use any kind of hub at all.
 It is an urban transit which differs from most Metro systems mainly by being a type of railway.
 At the station are two platforms with four tracks (track 9–12) that are used by the S-trains only.
 All other trains usually use the other four platforms and eight tracks.
 Because Denmark uses right-hand traffic, the tracks 1–4 are mainly used for northbound traffic, and tracks 5–8 for southbound, but tracks 3–6 can also be used for trains that change direction at the station.

+A pedestrian tunnel connects the train station with the metro station (M3 and M4 lines), making it easy to change between the Metro and the other train platforms without having to go up to street level and use the Central Station entrance on Reventlowsgade.